exasol/public-knowledgebase/Database-Features/explanation-of-the-security-manager-for-the-JDBC-driver-and-the-impact-of-disabling-it.md

 NOSECURITY=YES
 ```

-What is the security manager for the Exasol JDBC driver and what are the implications of disabling it in the JDBC driver configuration?
+What is the security manager for the Exasol "IMPORT/EXPORT FROM/TO JDBC" commands and what are the implications of disabling it in the JDBC driver configuration?

 ## Answer